Roger-Rached-ozz961/WinPingSweeper/README.md

-# Window Ping Sweeper
+# WinPingSweeper

 ## Overview

-**Windows IP Sweeper** is a tool for scanning networks and identifying active hosts using ICMP (Ping) and ARP protocols.
+**Windows Ping Sweeper** is a tool for scanning networks and identifying active hosts using ICMP (Ping) and ARP protocols.
 It can detect live devices in a given network range and save the results for reference.

 ## Features